 The world is changing.
-In Taiwan, we have moved from Manufacturing-Factory to a modernized digital world of technology and commerce.
-However, you will still find the old guard management culture still embedded in companies, which clashes with a new generation of workers and ideals.
+In Taiwan, we have moved from Manufacturing-Factory to a modernized digital world of technology, design and commerce.
+However, you will still find the old guard management culture still entrenched in companies, which clashes with a new generation of workers and ideals.

 Modern day workforce

 The workforce is very different these days, especially in developed societies and modern office environments.
 Gone are the factory workers who willingly do what they are told to get a paycheck.
 Today’s university educated work force want something more in their careers – they yearn for a little respect, and work that is meaningful and purposeful.